Author: Ed Greenwood

 But the problem with the entire book, really, is that it’s pretty good on the micro level but falls down on the macro level.
 Like all the previous books we’ve already seen in the series, the pacing is fairly terrible.
 About a third of the book is one long sequence which begins shortly after Shandril runs away and involves constant peril, uncertainty, and combat with very little in the way of pauses for breath.
 The characters — and the reader — don’t get to relax until they finally get to Shadowdale.
 It feels unbalanced to have the climax at the middle of the book and then have things calm down and stay comparatively calm (which is to say, only occasional explosions instead of constant explosions) until the very end.

 Many of the characters speak in a stilted sort of “ye olde Englishe” which, while it adds to the immersion in theory, feels somewhat jarring after the last three books of people speaking in perfectly normal modern English.
-You could see it coming from a character like Elminster, who’s five hundred years old and might reasonably be expected to have archaic speech patterns, but when it’s coming from the rest of the characters it feels a bit precious.
+You could see it coming from a character like Elminster, who’s a millennium old and might reasonably be expected to have archaic speech patterns, but when it’s coming from the rest of the characters it feels a bit precious.
 The only way I can see that working is if it had been clearly introduced as some sort of regional accent (i.e., “people from the Dales talk all faux-Shakespearean”) and TSR had actually been able to get the rest of the authors on board to make it consistent.
 As it is, I’m not surprised that Greenwood was the only author who kept trying to make it work.

 Honestly, you can tell it’s a first novel.
 Some of the characterization is quite good, but the plot is rubbish; it’s got issues with pacing and just drags the helpless characters from drama to drama without a break.